 If you said yes to these questions, you are probably experiencing BPPV.
-Contact a trained medical professional, such as an ENT or vestibular therapist for treatment.
-YOU DO NOT HAVE TO SEE A DOCTOR PRIOR TO COMING FOR BPPV TREATMENT.
+Contact a trained medical professional, such as an otolaryngologist (ENT doctor) or vestibular therapist for treatment.
+YOU DO NOT HAVE TO SEE A DOCTOR BEFORE COMING FOR BPPV TREATMENT.

 *If you are experiencing constant vertigo or spinning or are uncontrollably vomiting, you should immediately seek help from a doctor to rule out other potentially life-threatening issues.

 Do medications help?
 Will they make my vertigo go away?